There are few times or places more ideal to visit than CT in June.

 Historic Sites to Visit in Connecticut in June

 If you enjoy learning about history and exploring the past, Connecticut is the place this June.
 Connecticut has many historical places, thank to its rich and varied past.
-Here are some of the better ones to look out for in CT in June.
+Here are some of the better ones to look out for in CT in June, great for road trips in Connecticut.

 The Mark Twain House & Museum